Man’s pickup explodes at Burger King drive-thru

 BEEBE, Ark.
 (AP) — A man who was driving his pickup truck through a central Arkansas Burger King drive-thru has suffered severe burns after the vehicle exploded at the window.

-Ron Daniel told KARK that he had just picked up a propane tank Friday and decided to stop for a couple burgers when he heard a hissing sound and realized the tank was leaking.
-As he went turn the tank’s valve off, it burst into flames.
+Ron Daniel told KARK that he had just picked up a propane tank and decided to stop for a couple burgers Friday when he heard a hissing sound.
+He realized the tank was leaking so he went turn the tank’s valve off.

+“The minute I stuck my hand in and touched it, it burst into flames,” he said.

 Daniel, 78, said he walked a few feet away to wait for emergency services.
 Soon after, the truck exploded.